-England pick Slade & Daly to face Scotland
+Curry leads England against Scotland

-Six Nations: England pick Henry Slade & Elliot Daly to face Scotland
+Six Nations: Tom Curry captains England against Scotland

 Last updated on .From the section Rugby Union